 Medical assessors use resources to support their assessment, including, but not limited to, some or all of the following:

-- Vaccine Damage Payment Scheme - Principles of Medical Assessment Guidance (PDF: 418KB).
+- Vaccine Damage Payment Scheme - Principles of Medical Assessment Guidance (Word: 340KB).

 - Medicines and Healthcare products Regulatory Agency (MHRA) data, including Yellow Card information on suspected safety concerns involving a healthcare product.